CodeByDex/OIODev/README.md

 # OIO Dev

-OIO is a full-stack web application built using Next.JS to enables our dev team to market their software development services as freelance developers.
+OIO Dev is a full-stack web application built using Next.JS to enables our dev team to market their software development services as freelance developers.
 Users can browse portfolios, create an account, and book a consult with developers.
 Consults are scheduled using the Calendly API to streamline for process.

 ## Table of Contents
 - [Technologies Used](#technologies-used)